Tuesday, 29 December 2015

 D'you see what I did there?

 From here it is a simple enough walk down the coast to Auckland, but there is one obstacle, the Okura river.
 The guide says this can be waded at low tide, I arrive at what I think is a hundred minutes before it reaches the lowest point, that will be at 3.30pm.
 With another eighteen kilometres to do I don't really want to wait.
 Wading then...
 I don't get far before starting to lose touch with the bottom.
 OK, ignore the map, there is a post upstream with a cross on it, maybe there?
 I get further... one problem is, my rucksack with the drybag inside is acting as a flotation device.
 I unbuckle the waist strap and carry on.
 This time I'm nearly half way across when my feet cease to reach the bottom.
 Ah, screw it...
 I swim on, bag holding me at the surface by the sternum strap.
 It's not easy with the bag, my shoes on, and poles clutched in one hand, but I manage a sort of doggy paddle, and it's enough to get me the few metres needed.
 And the drybag worked, reaching the far shore my electronics, and better yet my trousers, are dry.
-Easy going to the city, where I have a room waiting in a student hall of residence, from here.
+From here it is easy going to Auckland, where I have a room waiting in a student hall of residence near the centre, but tonight a seaside campsite out in the suburbs is plenty far enough.

 Photos to go with this post can be found here and here.